Olaf Otto Becker

-Ruud Van Empel
+Ruud van Empel

-During a career spanning the best part of the twentieth century, Berenice Abbott (1898-1991) produced one of the most significant and varied bodies of photography ever made.
+Across a career spanning the best part of the twentieth century, Berenice Abbott (1898-1991) produced one of the most significant and varied bodies of photography ever made.
 She is widely regarded as one of the most important American documentary photographers.

 Internationally renowned and critically respected, Valérie Belin (born 1964) is perhaps the most celebrated French photographer working today.
 Her monumental works explore issues of surface, identity and artificiality.
 In her photographs Belin utilises the human form as a powerful vessel to project or subvert meaning, with the questioning of reality a central thread that weaves throughout her oeuvre.

-Henri Cartier-Bresson (1908-2004), arguably the most significant photographer of the twentieth century, was one of the co-founders of Magnum Photos in 1947 and champion of the ‘decisive moment.’
+Henri Cartier-Bresson (1908-2004), arguably the most significant photographer of the twentieth-century, was one of the co-founders of Magnum Photos in 1947 and champion of the “decisive moment”.
 He brought a new aesthetic and practice to photography, initiated modern photojournalism, and influenced countless followers.

 Cig Harvey (born 1973) is a photographer whose practice seeks to find the magical in everyday life.
 Rich in implied narrative, Harvey’s work is deeply rooted in the natural environment, and offers explorations of belonging and familial relationships.
-She is represented in the United Kingdom by Huxley-Parlour gallery.
+She is represented in the United Kingdom by Huxley-Parlour Gallery.

 Yousuf Karsh (1908-2002) was one of the most significant portrait photographers of the twentieth century.
 His portraits are easily recognisable for their bold use of studio lighting and closely cropped composition.
 Karsh’s photographs of the best-known politicians and cultural figures of the day have become their most enduring portraits.